Inverness to Aberdeen: What to See and Do (inc Maps & Pics)

 • Outside Built-up Areas: 60 mph (96 km/h) for cars or 50 mph (80 km/h) for cars towing caravans or trailers.

-For all regulations and road safety in the Uk visit the Government website here.
+For all regulations and road safety in the UK, visit the Government website here.

 Inverness to Aberdeen Road Trip … That’s a Wrap